-As your parents age, you may be challenged to answer questions about their care.
-While maintaining good physical health is a priority, it's equally important to consider their financial health.
+As your parents age, you may wonder how you will manage their care.
+While helping them stay in good health is vital, it's just as crucial to think about their financial health.
 That includes protecting them against elder financial abuse.

 Elder financial abuse involves the misuse of a senior's financial resources by a third party, such as a caregiver, neighbor, friend, or family member.
-The New York State Office of Children and Family Services estimates over five million senior Americans are financially exploited each year.
+The New York State Office of Children and Family Services reports over five million seniors in the U.S. are financially exploited each year.

 In a 2018 Wells Fargo survey, 38% of adult children say their parents are vulnerable to financial scams and 51% say they're concerned that someone could try to gain access to their parents' money.
-If you have older parents, here's how to recognize and protect against elder financial abuse.
+If you have older parents, here's how to spot and protect them against elder financial abuse.

 What Does Elder Financial Abuse Look Like?

-Elder financial abuse can be subtle and it may take close scrutiny to identify any misuse of your parents' assets.
+Elder financial abuse can be subtle.
+It may require taking a close look to find any misuse of your parents' assets.
 Different types of scams can be carried out by people in other areas of their lives.
 For instance, some of the most common elder financial abuse scams involving strangers include: